jovotech/jovo-framework/jovo-platforms/jovo-platform-lex/README.md

 #### From Jovo model to Lex model

-The package jovo-model-lex will help you to convert your Jovo model to Lex.
+You can manualy create your Lex Bot with AWS Console https://docs.aws.amazon.com/lex/latest/dg/gs-bp-create-bot.html But the package jovo-model-lex will help you to convert your Jovo model to Lex.

 The following script will generate a Lex model file in the folder /platforms/lex/bot.json
 ```javascript